devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 # Implementation
 ## Make lwIP compile by supplying the configuration file `lwipopts.h`
 ### Creating / choosing a `lwipopts.h` file
+> You can find the complete configuration file [in the repository of this example.](https://github.com/devzeb/example_lwip_linux_unix/blob/main/port_configuration/lwip/lwipopts.h)

 [This directory](https://github.com/lwip-tcpip/lwip/tree/STABLE-2_2_0_RELEASE/contrib/ports/unix/lib) of the Unix port contains a README file that states:
 > This directory contains an example of how to compile lwIP as a shared library on Linux.